Cupping Therapy

 Benefits

-Fire cupping offers both physical and energetic benefits, including:
+Cupping offers both physical and energetic benefits, including:

 - Deep muscle relaxation and tension release